akurdiii/Wevo/developer/api/external_api.rst

 Read records
 ------------

-Record data are accessible via the :meth:`~odoo.models.Model.read` method, which takes a list of ids (as returned by :meth:`~odoo.models.Model.search`), and optionally a list of fields to fetch.
+Record data are accessible via the :meth:`~wevo.models.Model.read` method, which takes a list of ids (as returned by :meth:`~wevo.models.Model.search`), and optionally a list of fields to fetch.
 By default, it fetches all the fields the current user can read, which tends to be a huge amount.